-Will the course capacity be increased as a result of online delivery for Spring 2020?
+Will the course capacity be increased as a result of online delivery for Fall 2020?

 We will consider this question for each course on a case-by-case basis, in consultation with the instructor and in consideration of available teaching resources.
 If we are able to offer more seats, then we will offer them to the students on the waitlist first before opening up the course on a first-come-first-serve basis.

 I’m getting a reserve error, what do I do?